elemental/Elemental/doc/source/core/dist_matrix.rst

       process column.
 Each of these alignments may be *constrained* to remain constant when redistributing data into this ``DistMatrix``.

-   .. cpp:function:: DistMatrix( int height, int width, bool constrainedColAlignment, bool constrainedRowAlignment, int colAlignment, int rowAlignment, int ldim, const elemental::Grid& grid )
+   .. cpp:function:: DistMatrix( int height, int width, bool constrainedColAlignment, bool constrainedRowAlignment, int colAlignment, int rowAlignment, int ldim, const elem::Grid& grid )

       Same as above, but the local leading dimension is also specified.

-   .. cpp:function:: DistMatrix( int height, int width, int colAlignment, int rowAlignment, const T* buffer, int ldim, const elemental::Grid& grid )
+   .. cpp:function:: DistMatrix( int height, int width, int colAlignment, int rowAlignment, const T* buffer, int ldim, const elem::Grid& grid )

       View a constant distributed matrix's buffer; the buffer must correspond to the local portion of an elemental distributed matrix with the specified row and column alignments and leading dimension, ``ldim``.

-   .. cpp:function:: DistMatrix( int height, int width, int colAlignment, int rowAlignment, T* buffer, int ldim, const elemental::Grid& grid )
+   .. cpp:function:: DistMatrix( int height, int width, int colAlignment, int rowAlignment, T* buffer, int ldim, const elem::Grid& grid )

       Same as above, but the contents of the matrix are modifiable.